Permutation City: Themes and setting

 Egan's later novels Diaspora and Schild's Ladder deal with related issues from other perspectives.

-Story
+Plot

-The plot of Permutation City follows the lives of several people in a near future reality where the Earth is ravaged by the effects of climate change, the economy and culture are largely globalised, and civilisation has accumulated vast amounts of cloud computing power and memory which is distributed internationally and is traded in a public market called the QIPS Exchange (Quadrillion Instructions Per Second, see MIPS).
+Permutation City follows the lives of several people in a near future reality where the Earth is ravaged by the effects of climate change, the economy and culture are largely globalised, and civilisation has accumulated vast amounts of cloud computing power and memory which is distributed internationally and is traded in a public market called the QIPS Exchange (Quadrillion Instructions Per Second, see MIPS).

-Most importantly, this great computing capacity has enabled the creation of Copies, whole brain emulations of "scanned" humans which are detailed enough to allow for subjective conscious experience on the part of the emulation.
+This great computing capacity has enabled the creation of "Copies", whole brain emulations of "scanned" humans which are detailed enough to allow for subjective conscious experience on the part of the emulation.
 Scanning has become safe enough and common enough to allow for a few wealthy or dedicated humans to afford to create backups of themselves.
 Copies do not yet possess human rights under the laws of any nation or international body.